cds-snc/notification-documentation/src/en/send.md

 **sms_sender_id (optional)**

-A unique identifier of the sender of the text message notification.
+`sms_sender_id` is a unique identifier of the sender of the text message notification.

 To find the text message sender: